 If you provision a parent group, users in that group are provisioned, but not the users in nested groups.
 To provision users in nested groups, you must include each nested group in your LDAP script search filtering.

 Submit files to support

-If you need help with CrashPlan User Directory Sync, contact our Customer Champions for support, or contact your Customer Success Manager (CSM) to engage the Professional Services team.
+If you need help with CrashPlan User Directory Sync, contact our technical support team, or contact your Customer Success Manager (CSM) to engage the Professional Services team.
 Provide copies of the following: